Ayazdi/Track_the_feedback/README.md

 Data: https://www.kaggle.com/c/tweet-sentiment-extraction/data

 **Logo detection model**: This model was trained on FLICKRLOGOS-32 data set provided by University of Augsburg, Institute of Computer Science.
-From the 32 logo classes available in the data set only 8 of them that were beer logos was used and an extra logo class (Hop-House 13) was added to the data.
+From the 32 logo classes available in the data set only 8 of them that were beer logos were used and an extra logo class (Hop-House 13) was added to the data.
 Highly accurate model was obtained by fine tuning Inception_V3 model and Keras image data generator.

 Classes:
  - Guinness